yegenanil/yegenanil/README.md

 ## I'm a Front End Developer

 I am a passionate developer who recently switched from communication technologies to web technologies.
-I have been working with JavaScript web applications and have learned a lot of different techniques and technologies.
+I have been working with JavaScript web applications and have learned a lot of different techniques.
+Recently, Reactjs took my attention and i've been developing apps with it.
 I am eager to learn new technologies and methods to develop a product every day.

 <br/>